erlang/erlang-org/_posts/2022-04-20-faster-rand.md

   Therefore the state should be a max 59-bit integer.
-* If an intermediate result creates a bignum, that is, overflows 59 bits, arithmetic operations gets much slower, so intermediate results must produce values that fits in 59 bits.
+* If an intermediate result creates a bignum, that is, overflows 59 bits, arithmetic operations gets much slower, so intermediate results must produce values that fit in 59 bits.
 * If the generator returns both a generated value and a new state in a compound term, then, again, updating heap data makes it much slower.
-Therefore a generator should only return an immediate state.
+Therefore a generator should only return an immediate integer state.
-* If the returned state cannot be used as a generated number, then a separate value function that operates on the state can be used.
+* If the returned state integer cannot be used as a generated number, then a separate value function that operates on the state can be used.
 Two calls, however, double the call overhead.